 Helen lives at Savards.
-Savards is a 30-bed Homes First shelter for women with a long history of homelessness, mental illness and substance use.
+Savards is a 30-bed Homes First shelter for women with a long history of homelessness, mental health issues and substance use.
 It was the first of its kind and remains unique in the City of Toronto.

 From the street Savards looks part store-front, part low-rise apartment.
 Its shatter resistant glass front door leads to a narrow hallway that opens to a main floor dinning/common area always full of women coming and going, resting, thinking, playing cards, watching tv, sipping tea and chatting.